tmroziewicz/wf_optim_crypto/README.md

 ```
 ## Export data for further processing and generating chart and tables
 If you are performing a full data reproduction including walk-forward optimization, the generated outputs must be exported to the wf_optim_crypto_analysis project, so it could generate charts and tables.
+### What is an experiment?
+DVC uses the concept of an experiment to encapsulate the specific set of parameters, code, and data used during a single execution.
+In the context of this project, an experiment represents a complete walk-forward optimization run defined by:

+- Time Frequency: e.g., 60-minute intervals.

+- Window Periods: Specific training and testing lengths (e.g., 14 days and 10 days).

+- Dataset: The source data used (e.g., the global training period).

+The combination of these parameters, the script versions, and the resulting datasets constitute a unique experiment.
+To perform the final visualization and reporting, specific experiments must be exported to the wf_optim_crypto_analysis project.

-Required Exports:
+### Required Exports:

 - 📊 Global Training Experiments: Results of all experiments used to generate heatmaps and overall performance metrics.
 Example command :
   -  results should be filtered to make sure that other experiments (from unseen period) does not polute the data
+  -  results are exported to CSV so later on, could be easily filetered, before planting them to data folder of `wf_optim_crypto_analysis`
 ```
-dvc exp show {filter data for global training} > global_training.csv
+dvc exp show --csv > global_training.csv
 ```

 - 📈 Global Training Period: Intermediary data for the best parameter combinations identified in the research:
   - in order to generate equity curves and other statistics `wf_optim_crypto_analysis` need intermediate data which was generated during execution with  best paramaters in global traininng period (see research for details)
   - In the list of experiments which could be obtained by `dvc exp show` find experiment which was executed with following parameters:
-    - BTC: Training length 14 / Testing length 10 executed on data_global_train_20180101_20190930.csv
+    - BTC: Training length 14 days/Testing length 10  days, frequency 60 min, executed on data_global_train_20180101_20190930.csv
-    - BTC: Training length 7 / Testing length 28  executed on data_global_train_20180101_20190930.csv
+    - BTC: Training length 7 days/Testing length 28  days, frequency 60 min, executed on data_global_train_20180101_20190930.csv
-  - For both found experiment names checkout experiment and copy intermediary data to respective folder of `wf_optim_crypto_analysis`
+  - For both found experiments names checkout experiment and copy intermediary data to respective folder of `wf_optim_crypto_analysis`